GravityTwin/PolytopiaGuide/README.md

 While the strategy you’ll take every time you play depends on your starting terrain, starting technology and available resources, here are some general tips to keep in mind:

-* Explore early, explore often – *see Removing fog-of-war.*
+* Explore early, explore often – *see [Removing fog-of-war](#removing-fog-of-war)*.
-* Grow your capital city to *at least* Level 3 at the earliest opportunity – *see How to grow your city’s Population.*
+* Grow your capital city to *at least* Level 3 at the earliest opportunity – *see [How to grow your city’s Population](#how-to-grow-your-citys-population)*.
-* Don’t expand your capital’s borders until you know where the surrounding Villages – which you should turn into your Cities – are located – *see Actions after moving your first unit.*
+* Don’t expand your capital’s borders until you know where the surrounding Villages – which you should turn into your Cities – are located – *see [Actions after moving your first unit](#actions-after-moving-your-first-unit)*.
-* Lighthouses will always be sitting in the corners, go to the nearest one as soon as you can – *see Discover Lighthouses*.
+* Lighthouses will always be sitting in the corners, go to the nearest one as soon as you can – *see [Discover Lighthouses](#discover-lighthouses)*.
-* Investing in technology early pays off in the long run –* see Technology*.
+* Investing in technology early pays off in the long run – *see [Technology](#technology)*.
 * Make sure you research Philosophy early.
-The 33% technology research discount becomes less useful as the game progresses – *see Tier 3 Technologies*.
+The 33% technology research discount becomes less useful as the game progresses – *see [Tier 3 Technologies](#tier-3-technologies)*.
-* As soon as you can support more units, train them – *see Lists of units*.
+* As soon as you can support more units, train them – *see [Lists of units](#lists-of-units)*.
-* Warriors are fine to begin with, but as soon as you can afford to regularly train Swordsmen, don’t go back to Warriors – *see Lists of units*.
+* Warriors are fine to begin with, but as soon as you can afford to regularly train Swordsmen, don’t go back to Warriors – *see [Lists of units](#lists-of-units)*.
 * Similarly, Defenders are great; cheap, flexible, can hold up an enemy flank, but Swordsmen are just as good on the defence, and they can move and attack in the same turn.
-Defenders can’t – *see Lists of units*.
+Defenders can’t – *see [Lists of units](#lists-of-units)*.
 * Catapults have a great range and high attack, but weak defence.
-One Knight will go through a line of catapults like a knife through butter – *see Lists of units*.
+A single Knight can go through a line of catapults like a knife through butter, so keep them spread out – *see [Lists of units](#lists-of-units)*.
-* Any unit can capture a city, even if it’s on 1HP  – *see Lists of units*.
+* Any unit can capture a city, even if it’s on 1HP  – *see [Lists of units](#lists-of-units)*.
-* Ruins are great – especially if they give you a population boost – but don’t prioritise them over Villages – *see Explore Ruins*.
+* Ruins are great – especially if they give you a population boost – but don’t prioritise them over Villages – *see [Explore Ruins](#explore-ruins)*.
-* Don’t put down a Monument until you are 100% sure where it’s going to sit – *see Monuments and Temples*.
+* Don’t build a Monument until you are 100% sure where it’s going to sit in your territory – *see [Build Monuments](#build-monuments)*.
 * Finally, be flexible – if conditions aren’t optimal, make do.